• Skip to primary navigation

 My Chicken and Broccoli Pasta Bake is the ideal meal when you’re short on time but want to enjoy a warm and comforting meal.
 It is easy and tasty, packed with flavour, and a meal that the whole family will enjoy.
 Cooked chicken, pasta and broccoli are combined in a creamy, cheesy sauce, turned into a casserole dish and finished with a sprinkling of breadcrumbs which become deliciously crispy when baked.

-Overhead shot of baked pasta, sitting on a wooden board.
+White rectangular dish of Chicken and Broccoli Pasta Bake, sitting on a wooden board.

 Jump to: